jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

-And as I started thinking about it, I kind of came to the conclusion that I don't care with a mail client because I don't understand, like with a browser, people are, I messaging you links, you're on the web, you're getting links all over the place and when you click a link expecting it to open in Firefox, but it opens in Safari, I, yeah, that's, I could see that being annoying, but for mail, if I'm going to write an email, I'm already in the mail client.
+And as I started thinking about it, I kind of came to the conclusion that I don't care with a mail client because I don't understand, like with a browser, people are, I messaging you links, you're on the web, you're getting links all over the place, and when you click a link, expecting it to open in Firefox, but it opens in in Safari, I, yeah, that's, I could see that being annoying, but for mail, if I'm going to write an email, I'm already in the mail client.
 So that's covered.
-If I'm going to reply to an email again, already in the mail client, don't need to do that.
+If I'm going to reply to an email again, already in the mail client.
+Don't need to do that.
 The only scenario that I'm coming up with, and maybe I'm just really glaringly missing something here is if there's a mail to link somewhere.
 And I just, when was the last time you ever clicked a mail to link anywhere?
-And nowadays everything's a form on a webpage.
+Nowadays everything's a form on a web page.
 So that's pretty much taken care of.
-No one really has, you know, send me an email mail link.
+No one really has, you know, send me an email mail link
 I guess we do on our website.
-So that's one place that's not about thinking of, but other than that, does the default mail client really matter?
+So that's one place that's not about thinking of but other than that Does the default mail client really matter?
-It seems like the browser was the big win for everyone.
-And they just kind of threw mail in because it was like, yeah, here's another and to make it seem like there's choice.
-- It almost placates the nerds, I think.
-It's a little olive branch, a gesture, because like note-taking apps, various different things that we want to try, email tends to be the thing that tech enthusiasts are still talking about.
-Hence, we're talking about it right now.
+It seems like the browser was the big win for everyone and they just kind of threw mail in because it was like yeah Here's another one to make it seem like there's choice.
+It almost placates the nerds I think it's a little olive branch, a gesture, because like note-taking apps, various different things that we want to try, email tends to be the thing that tech enthusiasts are still talking about, hence we're talking about it right now.
-So personally, I'm happy with the default mail app.
-I don't think it's horrible.
-Yes, there are things that could be improved.
-The big thing that I turn off is that conversation with you.
-I actually can't understand it. maybe I'm stupid, but the way that it groups things together, that would be, if I couldn't change that, that might be the thing to make me try something else.
-But the fact that I can turn it off and have things work in a way that fits my brain logically, I stay with it.
-I don't know, what about you, Andrew?
+So personally I'm happy with the default mail app, I don't think it's horrible.
+Yes there are things that could be improved.
+The big thing that I turn off is that conversation view.
+I actually can't understand it.
+Maybe I'm stupid, But the way that it groups things together that would be if I couldn't change that that might be the thing to make me try Something else but the fact that I can turn it off and have things work in a way that fits my brain logically I stay with it.
+I don't know.
+What about you Andrew?
-- That is such a good tip,
-because I too feel a bit old with that conversation for you.
-I think I've got to do that.
-Something changed in email a few years ago, where suddenly you got your sent messages threaded in with the ones being sent, you know, the inbox sort of threaded in with the sent mailbox.
+That is such good tip because I too feel a bit old with that conversation for you I think I've got to do that something changed in email a few years ago where suddenly You got your sent messages threaded in with the ones being set you know the inbox sort of threaded in with the sent mailbox and I
-And I live in this slightly permanent state of stress these days whenever I delete something and I have no idea if I'm deleting the entire thread or an individual mail.
-And I honestly don't quite understand what I, how to manage email anymore in that regard.
-It sounds pathetic, but I don't know how.
-No, no, no, I agree with you because you've tapped on a thing called inbox and you expect to see the messages that came in But if you're seeing messages that went out, it's trying to simulate a chat, but it's not a chat It's two separate folders mishmash together and I can't negotiate that.
-Yeah Yeah, I don't like it either and and especially when everybody replies and the thread always gets like, you know Quoted back at you in in its entirety each time
+Live in this slightly permanent state of stress these days whenever I delete something and I have no idea If I'm deleting the entire thread or an individual mail And I honestly don't quite understand what I how to manage email anymore in that regard It sounds pathetic, but I don't know how no no no I agree with you because you've tapped on a thing called inbox And you expect to see the messages that came in but if you're seeing messages that went out It's trying to simulate a chat, but it's not a chat It's two separate folders mishmash together, and I can't negotiate that yeah Yeah, I don't like it either and and especially when everybody replies and the thread always gets like you know Quoted back at you in in its entirety each time
-So you you can kind of one minute one the latest email in the thread basically contains everything anyway And at least then it's one distinct entity that you can delete move whatever.
-I never know what I'm doing Am I moving a thread or removing a mail message?
-I don't know so that's my old man whinge of the day Default mail clients well yeah, I thought it would be something I'd get into as well But because I don't like I don't like mail on iOS from version 13 onwards IOS 13 before that it was fine.
+So you you can kind of one minute one the latest email in the thread basically contains everything anyway And at least then it's one distinct entity that you can delete move whatever I never know what I'm doing Emma am I moving a thread or a moving a mail message.
+I don't know So that's my old man whinge of the day
+Default my mail clients well yeah, I thought it would be something I'd get into as well But because I don't like I don't like mail on iOS from version 13 onwards IOS 13 before that it was fine.
 They did all those changes in 13 and they said he you know They hid all the buttons behind that